Normally, an earned doctoral degree in philosophy is required for all faculty appointments to a tenure-track position in the Department.

 Reappointment, Tenure and Promotion Criteria and the Criteria and Processes Relating to Other Faculty Personnel Actions

 The policies and procedures for reappointment are included in the University policy and procedures regarding faculty reappointment (see University Policy Register 3342-6-16).
 Each academic year, reappointment guidelines for Kent and Regional Campus faculty are distributed by the Office of the Provost.

-From time to time, personal and/or family circumstances may arise that require an untenured faculty member to need to request that her/his probationary period be extended.
-Upon request, a faculty member may be granted an extension of the probationary period which has been traditionally called “tolling” or “stopping the tenure clock.”
+Circumstances may arise that require extension of the probationary period.
 The University policy and procedures governing modification of the faculty probationary period is included in the University Policy Register (see University Policy Register 3342-6-13).

-For probationary faculty, reappointment is contingent upon demonstration that, given the years of service to date and the number of years until mandatory tenure review, it is reasonable to expect that the probationary faculty member will eventually undergo a successful tenure review.
-Moreover, the probationary faculty member in his second or later review must have established and articulated short and long term plans for achieving these goals.
+In making a reappointment decision, each member of the Department’s Ad Hoc RTP Committee will render a judgment as to whether, “[g]iven the years of service to date and the number of years until mandatory tenure review, it is reasonable to expect that the probationary faculty member will eventually undergo a successful tenure review” (University policy and procedures regarding faculty reappointment, Section D).

 a.
 Assistant Professor: Normally an Assistant Professor must have the Ph.D. (or equivalent) in philosophy and will have served five years as Assistant Professor before becoming eligible for consideration for advancement.